Find helpful tutorials or share inspiring use cases on AI technology for higher education.

 swiss <- as_tibble(swiss, rownames = "Cantons")

-Recall that, as every AI powered tool, GitHub Copilot is not to be followed blindly as it is constantly learning and can cause mistakes or not execute what you have in mind due to the phrasing of the request.
+Recall that, as with every AI-powered tool, GitHub Copilot is not to be followed blindly as it is constantly learning and can cause mistakes or not execute what you have in mind due to the phrasing of the request.

 Questions & Answers